-In 1909 an Australasian Telegraph Conference was held in Melbourne and this led to a New Zealand Government decision to establish marine radio coast stations in the capital, Wellington, and at Auckland (ZLD) and the Chatham Islands (ZLC).
+In 1909 an Australasian Telegraph Conference was held in Melbourne and this led to a New Zealand Government decision to establish marine radio coast stations in the capital, Wellington, and at Auckland and the Chatham Islands.

-The first station, a 2.5 kilowatt ‘spark’ transmitter, opened on 26 July 1911 and operated from a tower at the General Post Office in Wellington.
+The first station, which used a 2.5 kW Telefunken ‘spark’ transmitter, opened on 26 July 1911 and operated from the clock tower of the General Post Office in Wellington.